FredBenefitz/FredBenefitz/README.md

 - 👋 Hi, I’m @FredBenefitz
-- 👀 I’m interested in C++
-- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on PixelArt Indie Games
 - 💞️ Focus on gathering new experiance and knowledge from the GitHub community
-- 📫 How to reach me : bartamko@gmail.com

 <!---
 FredBenefitz/FredBenefitz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.